 - Performance standards for shared ride-hailing services will be determined specifically for each service and may be based on a cost per user, cost per mile, or other applicable performance measure. - After Year 1, services that perform below the minimum performance standard for two or more reporting periods will be evaluated for cancellation. - As part of the Project V service, local agencies must develop strategies to measure ridership satisfaction and on-time performance and must achieve an 85% on-time performance on an ongoing basis, and rider satisfaction must be 90% satisfied based on customer surveys. - Awarded agencies must submit O&M costs and ridership and fare performance data to OCTA on a quarterly basis.
-The OCTA Transit Committee will be provided with summarized information from these reports on a semi-annual basis. - The OCTA subsidy allows awarded agencies to be reimbursed on a pro-rata basis, but not to exceed \$9 per boarding/user or 90 percent (90%) of net operating and maintenance costs (after deducting fares and non-OCTA subsidies), whichever is less.
-The \$9 per boarding/user may increase annually by an OCTA-approved inflationary factor. - Consistent with Federal law, ADA complementary paratransit or ADA comparable service is required for certain types of Project V funded services. - o For Project V funded fixed-route services, paratransit services will be provided independently with Project V funds through OCTA Board policy. - For Project V funded non-fixed route services, including ride-hailing and any other services, the local agency will be required to provide ADA comparable services and include cost for service as part of the project application. - Agencies receiving Project V funds may be required to adopt a paratransit plan prior to starting operations.
+The OCTA Transit Committee will be provided with summarized information from these reports on a semi-annual basis. - The OCTA subsidy allows awarded agencies to be reimbursed on a pro-rata basis, but not to exceed \$9 per boarding/user or 90 percent (90%) of net operating and maintenance costs3 (after deducting fares and non-OCTA subsidies), whichever is less.
+The \$9 per boarding/user may increase annually by an OCTA-approved inflationary factor4.

-&lt;sup>2 One year from the first day of operating the Project V funded service
+2 One year from the first day of operating the Project V funded service

-&lt;sup>3 Net Operating Costs include Regular and ongoing marketing, but no longer include Initial Marketing Costs to Establish Service.
+3 Net Operating Costs include Regular and ongoing marketing, but no longer include Initial Marketing Costs to Establish Service.